David Poljanec

 David Poljanec (born 27 November 1986) is a Slovenian football forward.
 He plays in Austria for WSC Hertha Wels in the Austrian Regionalliga Central.

+Career

 He played for Bistrica, FC St. Nikolai im Sausal, SV Gleinstätten, FC Blau-Weiß Linz and SK Austria Klagenfurt in Austria, SC Paderborn 07 in the German 2.
 Bundesliga, and Israeli side Maccabi Ahi Nazareth in the Liga Leumit.
 After playing with FK Radnički 1923 in the first half of the 2014–15 Serbian SuperLiga, during the winter break he returned to Austria and signed with Kapfenberger SV playing in the Austrian Football First League.